adi2809/SimpleScanner/README.md

 project dependencies :
 python, open-cv, numpy, argparse.

-breif description of programme files :
+brief description of programme files :

 1) input_output.py - written for implementing the reading of images, text files from specified path.
 2) compute_homography.py - written for implementing the computation of perspective transform from source coordinates to destination coordinates.